 Appendix A of this report includes a summary of the actuarial assumptions and methods used in this valuation.
 Costs are determined using the Entry Age Normal actuarial cost method.
-This method was adopted effective June 30, 1999 and was modified, effective June 30, 2011, to be consistent with the Act and the standards outlined in the GASB Statement No. 27 exposure draft.
+This method was initially adopted effective June 30, 1999 and was modified, effective June 30, 2011, to be consistent with the Act and the standards outlined in the GASB Statement No. 67 exposure draft, which has now been finalized.

-The method used to determine the actuarial value of assets is a five-year smoothed market method.
+The method used to determine the actuarial value of assets is the five-year smoothed market method.
 This technique is further described in Section III of Appendix A. The development of the actuarial value of assets utilizing this method is shown on Table 7.